Plant of the month: January

 Also known as: Candelabra Aloe

 Native To: South Africa, Zimbabwe, Mozambique & Malawi

 Habitat: Mountainous, rocky outcrops with summer rainfall

-Where is it found?: Arid House
+Where is it found at BBG: Arid House

 It is better to let the cutting callous over where it is cut before inserting into the compost.
 This prevents the sap from dripping out and the cutting from rotting in its own moisture.
 Only water the cutting if it is shrivelled or when there are roots growing out the drainage holes.